 Key Points to Share with Your Child/Teen

-- When you turn 18, you have the option to learn more about your donor, including his name.
+- When you turn 18, you have the option to learn more about your donor, including your donor's name.
 It is your decision if and when to do this; I will support you, whatever you decide.

-- Your donor may be open to writing to, talking with, or even meeting you, or he may not be open to any communication.
+- Your donor may be open to writing to, talking with, or even meeting you, or they may not be open to any communication.
 The program does not guarantee communication, so you will have to see what your donor is open to when the time comes.

 - Donors are people with their own lives and experiences.
-Just as you have your own family, the donor has his own family.
+Just as you have your own family, donors have their own families.
 Donors do not consider themselves fathers or parents to children being raised in the families they assisted.

 As your child gets older or when they are a teen, together you may wish to explore their motivations, hopes and expectations with them.
 Why they are interested and what they are hoping for may affect their experience of the information-release process and outcome.

 Frequently Asked Questions